Song-Li/DBrowser/README.txt

+This is used for the development of Dbrowser(deterministic browser) Copyed from Firefox in github

 An explanation of the Mozilla Source Code Directory Structure and links to project pages with documentation can be found at: